Find out WHAT stops your shoppers from buying

 Here’s a fact: You need to create anticipation to grab the reader’s attention.

-This Black Friday email by Bonobos does that very well by ripping the paper to reveal the offer (and a good offer at that).
+This Black Friday email design by Bonobos does that very well by ripping the paper to reveal the offer (and a good offer at that).
 That not only hooks in the reader but also encourages them to learn more.

 Worked on me, how about you?